timothyshull/programming_notes/c++/effective_c++.md

 # Effective STL
 ## Containers
 1. Choose your containers with care
-2. Beware the illusion container independent code
+2. Beware the illusion of container independent code
 3. Make copying cheap and correct for objects in containers
 4. Call empty instead of checking size() against zero
 5. Prefer range member functions to their single-element counterparts
 6. Be alert for C++'s most vexing parse
 7. When using containers of newed pointers, remember to delete the pointers when the container is destroyed
 8. Never create containers of auto_pts
 9. Choose carefully among erasing options
 10. Be aware of allocator conventions and restrictions
 11. Understand the legitimate uses of custom allocators
 12. Have realistic expectations about the thread safety of STL containers

 ## vector and string
 13. Prefer vector and string to dynamically allocated arrays
 14. Use reserve to avoid unnecessary reallocations
 15. Be aware of variations in string implementations (some removed by C++11)
 16. Know how to pass vector and string data to legacy APIs
 17. Use "the swap trick" to trim excess capacity (use .shrink_to_fit after C++11)
 18. Avoid using vector<bool>

 ## Associative Containers